-Some hearing aids can only process sound frequencies between 200 Hz and 6 kHz, others can process between 100 Hz to 11.5 kHz.
-Why is this important I hear you ask, while human speech is normally between 200 Hz and 4 to 6 kHz, for the full and rich enjoyment of music, a much wider bandwidth is more desirable.
-Hence, if you are an audiophile, you might well appreciate the wider bandwidth.
+Some hearing aids can only process sound frequencies between 200 Hz and 6 kHz; others can handle between 100 Hz to 11.5 kHz.
+Why is this important I hear you ask?
+While human speech is generally between 200 Hz and 4 to 6 kHz, for the full and rich enjoyment of music, a much wider bandwidth is more desirable.
+Hence, if you are an audiophile, you might well appreciate the more full bandwidth.

-Most features of hearing aids work within the bands, so the more bands there is in the instrument the more bands that the features in the hearing aid work across.
+Most features of hearing aids work within the bands, so the more bands there are in the instrument, the more bands that the features in the hearing aid work across.
 How many bands are best?
 There is a lot of debate about that, but it is generally agreed that any amount between fifteen and twenty is optimal, that's why you will find most flagship hearing aids have numbers of channels or bands in that range.
-For instance Widex flagship hearing aids have fifteen channels, however GN ReSound believe have seventeen channels.
+For instance, Widex flagship hearing aids have fifteen channels.
+However, GN ReSound have seventeen channels.

 What's the advantage of frequency bands to you?

 The more frequency channels or bands hearing aids have the better, although after twenty the benefit starts to fade.
 The more channels or bands, the better the customisation and the better experience that other hearing aid features will supply.
 Simply meaning that you will receive optimal benefit from your hearing aids.

 This is probably the feature that drives most interest, it is often discussed as a feature that makes speech clearer in noise.
 Generally, it actually doesn't quite do that exactly.
 Only one manufacturer, Widex, have actually ever produced a noise reduction feature that affects the signal to noise ratio.
 Signal to noise ratio or SNR to geeks like me is used to measure the ratio of signal (speech) to noise.
 So the actual measure of any feature that helps you to understand speech should be SNR.